My professor put something on "reserve" for our class. What is this?

 Traditional reserve items are "hard copy" or "paper" reserves.
-These materials are located on the shelves behind the circulation desk.
+These materials are located on the shelves behind the Circulation Desk.
 Items on reserve are checked out for a short-term loan: either for 2, 3, or 24 hour periods.
 The loan period is determined by the professor.
 Most professors will notify you if an assignment is available "on reserve" at the library.
-However, you may also search PioCat (the library's online catalog) by course number or instructor to find items currently on reserve.
+However, you may also search the Library Catalog by course number or instructor to find items currently on reserve.
 As classes change each semester, so does the reserve collection.

 There are a few items that are frequently on reserve, though.
-They are things like video cameras, testing materials, etc., and those are available at the Learning Commons desk.
 They have a variety of check-out times, so please pay attention to when the item is due, as the fines on all reserve items are higher.

-Many, although not all, reserve items can be accessed electronically via PioCat.
-Users may access electronic reserves from any computer that is connected to the World Wide Web.
+Many, although not all, reserve items can be accessed electronically via the Library Catalog.
+Users may access electronic reserves from any computer that is connected to the Internet.
 Access to electronic reserve is restricted to Carroll University students, faculty and staff and is verified by name and ID number.

 Search for your class or instructor's name, then type in your network user name (if your e-mail address is email@example.com, your user name is mjones) and your network password (same password as your e-mail address) and you will be granted access through our server.
-Call the Information Commons desk at (262) 650-4892 if you have questions or problems with access.
+Call the Circulation Desk at (262) 524-7175 if you have questions or problems with access.